What Is the Difference Between an Eastern and Western Omelette? A Detailed Comparison

 The Origin and Evolution of Omelettes

-Omelettes have been a part of culinary history for centuries, tracing back to ancient Persia, where a simple egg-based dish called kookoo laid the foundation for what we now recognize as omelettes.
-From there, the dish traveled through trade routes to Europe, evolving into the classic French omelette we know today.
+Omelettes have been part of culinary history for centuries, tracing back to ancient Persia, where a simple egg-based dish called kookoo laid the foundation for what we now recognize as omelettes.
+Over time, the dish traveled through trade routes, evolving into the classic French omelette and later adapting into American breakfast culture.

 Importance of Regional Variations in Culinary Traditions